jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 I've inserted the curly braces to make it clear what is being passed to the `:=` macro.
 The `:=` macro will go through the block of code passed to it, and find all the instances of where `value` is called, and gather all the keys that it is invoked on.
 It will then generate Scala code (or rather AST) that builds those keys as a tuple, and then invokes map.
 To the map call, it will pass the original code block, but replacing all the keys that had value on them with parameters that are taken as the input arguments to the function passed to map.
 Essentially, it builds exactly the same code that we implemented in our first principles implementation.

 Now, it's important to understand how these macros work, because when you try to use the `value` call outside of the context of a macro, you will obviously run into problems.
-Notice that the code that the macro generates never invokes `value`.  `value` itself is a macro, that if you invoke it outside of the context of another macro, will result in a compile time error, the exact error message being `value can only be used within a task or setting macro, such as :=, +=, ++=, Def.task, or Def.setting.`.
+An important thing to realise is that the code generated by the macro never actually invokes `value`, `value` is just a place holder method used to tell the macro to extract these keys out to be dependencies that get mapped.
+The `value` method itself is in fact a macro, one that if you invoke it outside of the context of another macro, will result in a compile time error, the exact error message being `value can only be used within a task or setting macro, such as :=, +=, ++=, Def.task, or Def.setting.`.
 And you can see why, since sbt settings are entirely declarative, you can't access the value of a task from the key, it doesn't make sense to do that.

 From now on in this post we'll switch to using the macros, but remember what these macros compile to.